goodrobots/devFrame/docs/_docs/07-base-frame.md

 ### 1.1 Measure and Mark Tubes
 ![Mark Tubes]({{ site.baseurl }}/assets/images/basic-frame/cut-tubes-02.jpeg){: width="60%" .align-center}
 #### 1.1.1 10mm Tube
-- You need four lengths of 10mm tube at 250mm length
+- We will create four lengths of 10mm tube at 250mm length
 - If you have two 500mm lengths of 10mm tube you are essentially cutting them in half.
 - Use ruler to measure 250mm length
 - To help make a clean cut you can use tape to wrap at 250mm
 - Otherwise, use marker to mark tubes at 250mm

 #### 1.1.2 12mm Tube
-- You need four lengths of 12mm tube at 170mm length.
+- We will create four lengths of 12mm tube at 170mm length.
 These tubes can be up to 190mm length if you would like to run 10in props.
 - Use ruler to measure 170mm length
 - To help make a clean cut you can use tape to wrap tube at 170mm
 - Otherwise, use marker to mark tubes at 170mm